llorencroma/pyQRExfil/README.md

 # pyQRExfil

-## Usage

-*Encode a file into QR codes and create a GIF*
+**Encode a file into QR codes and create a GIF**

-`python file2QRgif.py filename`
+`python file2QRgif.py ./test_files/test_file.py`

-*Encode all files form a directory into QR codes and create a GIF* `python file2QRgif.py ./directory/`
+**Encode all files form a directory into QR codes and create a GIF**

+`python file2QRgif.py ./test_files/`

 This creates a GIF fodler with a `final.gif` file containing all QR codes.

-*Decode and reassemble files*
+**Decode and reassemble files**

 `python decoder2.py -g="./gifs/final.gif" -o="output.json"

-This will recover the original files
+This will recover the original files into a new folder *Decoded*

+## TODO
+- Readme file
+- Encode / Decode ZIP, binaries, ... (problems with characters encoding scheme)
+- Add option to create one GIF per file instead of on GIF for all
+- ?